solana-labs/solana/book/src/stake-delegation-and-rewards.md

 A staker may wish to withdraw from the network.
 To do so he must first deactivate his stake, and wait for cool down.

 * `account[0]` - RW - The StakeState::Stake instance that is deactivating, the transaction must be signed by this key.
+* `account[1]` - R - The VoteState instance to which this stake is delegated, required in case of slashing
-* `account[1]` - R - syscall::current account from the Bank that carries current epoch
+* `account[2]` - R - sysvar::current account from the Bank that carries current epoch

 StakeState::Stake::deactivated is set to the current epoch + cool down.
 The account's stake will ramp down to zero by that epoch, and Account::lamports will be available for withdrawal.